mxnuchim/mxnuchim/README.md

 :school: I was recently granted a full scholarship to study Front End development at Future Academy Africa</br>
 :fountain_pen: Asides that, I'm a full stack web and blockchain developer highly skilled at creating fullstack, decentralized solutions across various blockchains </br>
 :computer: I consider myself a doer.
-I love turning ideas and concepts into reality that we can interact with.</br>
+You can peep my projects at <a href="(https://manuchimoliver.vercel.app)">https://manuchimoliver.vercel.app</a> </br>
 :video_game: I'm also a writer.
 And I write about all things web3 development.
 Check out my medium at: <a href="(https://medium.com/@manuchimoliver779)">https://medium.com/@manuchimoliver779</a> </br>
 :mailbox: How to reach me: <a href="manuchimoliver779@gmail.com">manuchimoliver779@gmail.com</a>